-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
-The full extent to which the COVID-19 pandemic will directly or indirectly impact the Company's business, results of operations and financial condition, including sales, expenses, reserves and allowances, manufacturing, clinical trials and research and development costs, will depend on future developments that are highly uncertain, including as a result of new information that may emerge concerning COVID-19 and the actions taken to contain or treat COVID-19, as well as the economic impact on local, regional, national and international customers and markets.
-The Company has made estimates of the impact of COVID-19 within its financial statements and there may be changes to those estimates in future periods.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting periods.
+Significant estimates and assumptions reflected in these financial statements include, but are not limited to, revenue recognition, clinical trial accruals and the fair value of derivatives.
 Actual results may differ from these estimates.
+The full extent to which the COVID-19 pandemic will directly or indirectly impact the Company's business, results of operations and financial condition, and those of its customers, vendors, suppliers, and collaboration partners, will depend on future developments that are highly uncertain, subject to change and difficult to predict, including new information that may emerge concerning COVID-19, the actions taken to contain it or treat its impact and the economic impact on local, regional, national and international customers and markets.